-Even if you are new to the sport of bowfishing, buying a bowfishing setup and putting it together doesn’t have to be overwhelming!
+Even if you are new to the sport of bowfishing, buying a bowfishing bow and putting it together doesn’t have to be overwhelming!

 Converting a Bow or Buying a New Bowfishing Bow?

-Bowfishing can be very messy and the corrosion of dirt, blood and fish slime can definitely be hard on bowfishing equipment.
-Particularly if you use a high end compound with expensive accessories, you may want to consider getting a second setup for bowfishing.
+Bowfishing can be very messy and the corrosion of dirt, blood, and fish slime can definitely be hard on bowfishing equipment.
+Particularly if you use a high-end compound with expensive accessories, you may want to consider getting a second setup for bowfishing.

 Bowfishing Bow Draw Weight

 The ideal draw weight for bowfishing is generally around 30-40 pounds.
 However, if it’s a little more or even a little less you can still kill fish.
-Many youth bows can be converted to bowfishing bows for young shooters who wouldn’t be able to shoot a 40 pound draw weight.
+Many youth bows can be converted to bowfishing bows for young shooters who wouldn’t be able to shoot a 40-pound draw weight.

 Converting a Hunting Bow to a Bowfishing Bow

-The arrow rest, peep sight, D loop, bow sight and stabilizer will all be useless on a bowfishing bow.
+The arrow rest, peep sight, D loop, bow sight, and stabilizer will all be useless on a bowfishing bow.
 You also won’t need a release.

 Setting up a Bowfishing Bow